mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 15. As an unregister / register  I want to be able to view a specific category of products.
 16. As an unregister / register I want to be able to view products added to shopping cart.
 17. As an unregister / register I want to be able to view confirmation / error messages during my activity within the website.
-18. As admin I want to be able to add a product.
+18. As Admin I want to be able to add a product.
-19. As admin I want to be able to edit a product.
+19. As Admin I want to be able to edit a product.
-20. As admin I want to be able to update a product.
+20. As Admin I want to be able to navigate to the Admin panel to view the data saved in the database
-21. As admin I want to be able to delete a product.
+21. As Admin I want to be able to delete a product.
+22. As Admin I want to be able to delete a review.
+23. As Admin I want to be able to delete a wishlist.
+24. As Admin I want to be able to delete a user.
+25. As Admin I want to be able to delete an order.
+26. As Admin I want to be able to delete a category.

 ## **_Features_**